-The combination of thermal and economic advantages has been one of the main causes of market development of sprayed polyurethane foam, which is in full expansion, as stated on the IPUR website.
+The combination of thermal and economic advantages has been one of the main causes of market development of sprayed polyurethane foam.

 With a continuous coating such as the closed-cell sprayed polyurethane foam, rendering is not necessary as the material itself meets waterproofing requirements.
 This supposes both an economic and space advantage, since the necessary thickness is smaller.

 Regarding humidity, in most cases sprayed polyurethane foam guarantees the absence of interstitial condensation, due to the values regarding humidity and its density.
 This feature allows the transpiration of the enclosure, which avoids pathologies related to indoor healthiness and, at the same time, guarantees the durability of the building.

 An optimal insulation system must provide both thermal insulation and a good behavior against air.
 In short, it must guarantee the airtightness of the building.